May 24, 2021

 The whole world changed in 2020.
 Workplaces shut down, schools closed, and lockdowns began in response to COVID-19.
 Community Housing Partners (CHP) quickly responded to the pandemic by implementing new public health and safety protocols, closing offices and community centers, and distributing masks and personal protective equipment to protect our staff and residents.

 CHP’s employees devoted themselves to looking out for each other and those they serve and finding new ways to carry out CHP’s mission under difficult circumstances.
-Following social unrest over the summer and a national conversation about racism and public safety, CHP stood in solidarity with all those who speak out against injustice and prioritized equity and inclusion.
+Following social unrest over the summer and a national conversation about racism and public safety, CHP stood in solidarity with all those who speak out against injustice.

 A year later, CHP continues to adapt and incorporate the lessons learned from 2020 into its mission-driven work.
 Here are some snapshots from a year that CHP will never forget.